kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 There will be no war, that ends all wars, no “Great Reset”, no restart without getting rid of millions of people that don’t subscribe to the idea. <q>All zero-point ideologies were devastating and always resulted in totalitarian systems or totalitarian thinking,</q> stated Prof. _Nobert Bolz_ in a recent podcast.[^muller-ullrich2021bu] He fears that the Western world is again in a situation where serious intellectuals are thinking about whether we could go back to zero, construct a new form of society and economy, a new human nature.

 The pandemic or climate crisis offer convenient reasons to justify authoritarian or totalitarian ideas for “the greater good”.
-The German _Supreme Court_ already hinted that massive personal restrictions might be justified to reach the climate goals.[^escritt2021ap] So be prepared to have fewer flights in the future, to lose your car, be restricted in your movement and freedoms, and for the comeback of nuclear power.
+The German _Supreme Court_ already hinted that massive personal restrictions might be justified to reach the climate goals.[^escritt2021ap] So be prepared to have fewer (or no) flights in the future, to lose your car, and be restricted in your movement and freedoms.

 All these endeavors ignore human nature, reason, personal liberty, and self-determination.
-To achieve a reset one would have to suppress, incarcerate, reeducate, or even kill millions of people.
+To achieve a reset one would have to suppress, intimidate, incarcerate, reeducate, or even kill millions of people.
 I don’t think any sane person would like to live in a totalitarian, digitalized surveillance state like China is currently building.

 We have to call out and shame people that push for these ideas before it is too late.

-Reality will always win, eventually.
+Reality will **always** win, _eventually_.
+The question is to what price.
 A lie doesn’t become true, because everybody wants it to be true. _The Gods of the Copybook Headings_ can’t be ignored, without paying a high price.

 [^levinson2011kv]: William A. Levinson (2011): [The Revenge of the Gods of the Copybook Headings](https://www.americanthinker.com/articles/2011/08/the_revenge_of_the_gods_of_the_copybook_headings.html)
 [^peterson2017yx]: Jordan B. Peterson (2017): [2017 Maps of Meaning: The Architecture of Belief (University of Toronto)](https://www.youtube.com/playlist?list=PL22J3VaeABQAT-0aSPq-OKOpQlHyR4k5h)